 This advice is based on current recommendations from the Health & Safety Executive (HSE).

 - Enable people to work from home if possible.
-The surest way to protect someone from catching the coronavirus in your office is to keep that person away from the office entirely.
+The surest way to protect someone from catching COVID-19 in the workplace is to keep that person away from the workplace entirely.
 If some or all of your employees are working from home, be sure to check in regularly and make sure those individuals have everything they need to do their job properly.